vv198x/bench_DB/README.md

 * RAM: 16GB DDR4
 * Storage: 256GB SSD
 * OS: Fedora 37
-The MongoDB and JSONB databases were run on the same machine, using the latest version of their respective software.

 ### Test Results
 The test results are shown in the table below: